Valerie Boles: Personal life

 During the 1980s, Boles often visited Savannah's Forsyth Park, a block south of the Mercer House home of Jim Williams, the main character in Midnight in the Garden of Good and Evil and whom Seiler represented for the final three of Williams' four trials for the shooting of Danny Hansford, for which he was accused of murder.
 "Jim would give her $20 or something because she’d tell him what was going on in the community, which he valued," explained Seiler.
 "She was his mole."

 According to Berendt, Boles said that she had been in touch with Williams after he died in 1990.

+Upon the release of Berendt's book, in January 1994, Boles accompanied the author to Bonaventure Cemetery for a feature for Good Morning America.
+They visited the graves of William and Anna Aiken, the parents of writer and poet Conrad.
+William killed himself and his wife in a murder-suicide in 1901, when Aiken was eleven years old.

 In 2004, Boles was featured in Life magazine.

 Death

 Boles died in 2009, at Beaufort Memorial Hospital, aged 76.
 She was interred in Jerusalem Baptist Church Cemetery in Cummings, South Carolina, along with her father and son.